Margaret Minnicks is a health-conscious person who researches the health benefits of foods and drinks.

 Grapes do a very good job of preventing the symptoms of stress in the body.
 Eat grapes as a snack to boost your mood.
 Pack grapes in your lunch to keep you calm during stressful moments at work.

 Stress is usually lower in individuals who drink green tea every day, according to a Japanese study.
 People who drink green tea feel more relaxed and less anxious.
 The tea helps relax the mind and keep people alert.

 The calcium in Greek yogurt alerts the brain to release chemicals that make you feel good.
 Not getting enough calcium can contribute to irritability, anxiety, and depression.

-Protein from a cupful of Greek yogurt helps a person to relax and stay calm.
-Probiotics in Greek yogurt is a tasty way to fight depression.
+Protein from a cupful of Greek yogurt helps a person relax and stay calm.
+Probiotics in Greek yogurt are a tasty way to fight depression.

 Low levels of vitamin D have been linked to low-mood depression, according to a study from the University of Melbourne.
 Mushrooms are very high in vitamin D. If you suffer from irritability, anxiety, and depression, try eating more mushrooms.